School Immunization Survey Data

-On October 3, 2019, DPH finalized the 2018-2019 school immunization data after reaching out to schools with lower than expected immunization rates and receiving updated numbers in September from some of those schools.
-The final statewide measles, mumps, and rubella (MMR) rate for kindergartners is 96.1%, a small increase from the rate of 95.9% reported by DPH on August 29, 2019.
-The statewide MMR rate of 96.1% is a drop of 0.4 percentage points from the previous year and 1.0 percentage points since 2012-2013.
+The percentage of Connecticut kindergarten students receiving all required measles mumps and rubella (MMR) vaccines in the 2019-2020 school year was 96.2%.
+This is a slight increase of 0.1 percentage points from the previous year and a drop of 0.9 percentage points since 2012–2013.
 For public schools the average MMR rate is 96.5% and for private schools it is 93.2%.
-To achieve herd immunity for measles, 95% of the population must be vaccinated or have had the disease.3 Of the schools with more than 30 kindergarten students, 134 schools have MMR rates below 95% and 41 schools have MMR rates below 90%.
+To achieve herd immunity for measles, 95% of the population must be vaccinated or have had the disease.3 Of the schools with more than 30 kindergarten students, 120 schools have MMR rates below 95%, and 26 schools have MMR rates below 90%.

 The COVID-19 pandemic likely impacted the ability of the schools to collect information needed to complete surveys, which would increase the number of students out of compliance and counted as unvaccinated.
 For example, during this school year the percentage of Connecticut kindergarten students out of compliance for MMR vaccine is 2.1%, an increase of 0.8% over the previous year.
 For the period of 2012 to 2019, the percentage of students out of compliance with MMR vaccine ranged from 1.0-1.3% and remained relatively consistent with fluctuations typically only 0.1% from year to year.